 - Many new businesses are locating to Saraland.
 Publix, Cracker Barrel, Whataburger and several other new restaurants and retail businesses are planned.
 Saraland is home to over a dozen hotels including new hotel properties such as Fairfield Inn, Towne Place Suites, and Hampton Inn.

 - Youth sports activities are very popular in Saraland.
 Saraland has, at present, 11 city parks for recreational activities of every kind.
 Plans are presently being considered for a state-of-the-art sports complex which may include facilities for baseball, softball, tennis, and soccer.
 The City recently opened the McAuthor-McKinney Recreation Center which offers an outstanding venue for young people to play basketball, volleyball and other activities.

 - Saraland is a very family-friendly community.
-The City is constructing a Splash Pad due to open in Spring 2018.
+The City Splash Pad is now open.
 Also contemplated are an outdoor amphitheater for concerts and a ”Summer Movie Night” series and an aquatics center.

 - The Saraland Senior Center offers many activities for active seniors.
 Arts and crafts, painting, card games, pool, exercise equipment and computer lab are available with many classes provided.
 A nutritious lunch is available weekdays at the center with Meals-On-Wheels delivering food to homebound seniors.

 - Located adjacent to the Mobile-Tensaw River Delta, scenic boating, canoeing, fishing and other watersports opportunities abound.
 Saraland is part of the Alabama Forever Wild Land Trust, home to some of the most biologically diverse habitat in Alabama.
 This preserved scenic area is also popular for camping, hiking with multiple trails available, and bird watching.